ApeWorX/ape/docs/userguides/projects.md

 Your `project` contains all the "relevant" files, such as source files in the `contracts/` directory.
 The `contracts/` directory is where compilers look for contracts to compile.
-File extensions found within the `contracts/` directory determine which compiler plugin `ape` uses.
+File extensions found within the `contracts/` directory determines which compiler plugin `ape` uses.
 Make sure to install the compiler plugins you need if they are missing by adding them to your `ape-config.yaml`'s `plugin` section, or manually adding via the following:

 ```bash